- All patients should be able to access the best care and most advanced treatment, facilities and equipment as close to home as possible.

-Plans to bring those services together will see the management of the Royal Liverpool University Hospital haemato-oncology service and its 120 members of staff transfers to The Clatterbridge Cancer Centre from 1st July 2017.
+Plans to bring those services together saw the management of the Royal Liverpool University Hospital haemato-oncology service and its 120 members of staff transfer to The Clatterbridge Cancer Centre on 1st July 2017.

 The Clatterbridge Cancer Centre will then begin work on further proposals to improve care by bringing services into the community and expanding The Clatterbridge Cancer Centre’s chemotherapy at home service to include haemato-oncology patients.

 This means that people from Liverpool with proven or suspected blood cancer will continue to receive their treatment (and investigations) as they do now but will soon benefit from: